How to watch SpaceX's Starship integrated flight test

 Expect delays

-SpaceX only has two and a half hours tomorrow to launch.
+SpaceX only has one hour tomorrow to launch.
 That is a tight timeline for SpaceX to make with a brand-new rocket.
+Monday’s attempt was delayed an hour before the day even started.
 So if you are in Texas to watch Starship’s launch, be prepared for this to take several attempts for everything to go right just for liftoff.
 Which means several days, maybe even the entire week.

 Musk spoke in a Twitter Space before Monday’s launch attempt to lower expectations for the launch.
 “Many things can go wrong,” Musk said, and the consensus for the flight’s success was “Don’t blow up the pad.”